 What is the best time to explore Dong Nai?

-Kayak in Dong Nai river
+Kayak in Dong Nai River

 Accommodation

 There are many accommodation options in Bien Hoa and Dong Xoai.
-Bom Bo Hotel, An Loc Spa & Hotel, My Le are highly rated establishments.
+Bom Bo Hotel, An Loc Spa & Hotel, and My Le are highly rated establishments.
 Room rates range from 550,000 to about 3.4 million VND per night.
-Some motels or 1-2 star hotels in Dong Xoai have prices ranging from 150,000 to 500,000 VND per night.
+Some motels and 1-2-star hotels in Dong Xoai charge 150,000-500,000 VND per night.

-A view from Mira Central park hotel (source: hotel)
+A view from Mira Central Park hotel (source: hotel)

 homestay in Nam Cat Tien